 Concepts like hope and altruism also help provide a positive work environment that is more effective than positive punishment (Youssef & Luthans, 2007).
 In fact, it affects everything from organizational commitment, to creating realistic plans on how to complete tasks, as well as strengthen resilience and build social support.

 This way of “disciplining” has been shown to be more effective than punishing because people begin to internalize their roles and have an understanding and appreciation for the demands of work (Youssef & Luthans, 2007).
-But, because punishment works fast and effectively on the short-term, many still choose to stick by it.
+But, because punishment works fast and effectively in the short-term, many still choose to stick with it.

 What do you think of positive punishment?
 Let us know below!